cmvandrevala/more-than-equations/content/Computer Science/Labs/Searching for the Answer.md

 1. Describe your algorithm for implementing the inverted file index.
 2. Estimate the time complexity of your solution.
 Explain your reasoning.
+3. Estimate the space complexity of your solution.
+Explain your reasoning.

 ## 💼 Add-Ons For the Portfolio